Illustration - Questions and Answers

 Plus sign

 Police practices vary depending on where you are in Sweden.
 In Stockholm, some police officers conduct outreach work in collaboration with social workers.
 This work targets women who appear in online prostitution ads.
 As part of this outreach work, the women are offered help while many sex buyers are arrested.
 Unfortunately, this highly successful approach has not spread to the rest of the country.
+Every year, the police receive directives based on how the government chooses to prioritize resources—and this, of course, affects how they work on these issues.
+A few years ago, there were specialized units working to combat prostitution and sex buying in many parts of the country, but those units have had to shift their focus to prioritize issues considered more urgent, such as gang shootings.

-Currently, we can see that the government’s stricter immigration policies are also affecting police work.
+Currently, we can see that the government’s stricter migration policies are also affecting police work.
 It is no longer a given that all police officers view women exploited in prostitution as victims of crime and thus provide them with protection.
 Some instead view them as a migration problem and choose to place them in detention to ensure they are deported.
 Talita’s view is that the police should act in accordance with current legislation (the Sex Purchase Act), which clearly states that women in prostitution should be regarded as victims of crime, and not as potential accomplices to serious criminals, thereby forcing them to leave the country.
 The risk with this latter approach is that the woman will be re-trafficked and end up back in the same situation as before, only in a different country.

 Has the number of foreign women increased or decreased since the law was enacted?